tlbravo/Pharma_Sales_Model/README.md

 * Are there certain period which more drugs are sold?

 ## How to run the model:
-1. Download the repository.
-2. The CSV files can be found in the "Resources" folder.
+1. The CSV files can be found in the "Resources" folder.
-3. Use the ipynb file "Predicting Pharmaceuticals Sales" to run the code.
+2. Use the ipynb file "Predicting Pharmaceuticals Sales" to run the code.
 I used Jupyter Notebook.
-4. The model will be saved as a pickle file "predict_pharma_sales".
+3. The model will be saved as a pickle file "predict_pharma_sales".

 ## Data Cleaning and Exploration